International Program Events

 Is There Still a War on Terror?

-Gabor Rona '78, the international legal director of Human Rights First, returned in September 2012 to Vermont Law School, where he spoke on "the most challenging legal topics of our time: human rights and counterterrorism."
+Gabor Rona '78, the international legal director of Human Rights First, returned in September 2012 to Vermont Law School, per the invitation of the International Law Society student organization, where he spoke on "the most challenging legal topics of our time: human rights and counterterrorism."
 An overview of his remarks appears here.

 A World of Change: Global Activism on LGBTI Issues